-STEM Majors thrive at Valpo!
-The U.S. Department of Commerce projects jobs in STEM to grow twice as fast as non-STEM jobs in 2018.
+STEM majors thrive at Valpo!
+According to the U.S. Department of Commerce, STEM occupations grew 20% faster than non-STEM occupations over the last decade.
 STEM employees also earn, on average, 29% more than their non-STEM counterparts.

-Thanks to a grant from the National Science Foundation (Award 1564855), science, technology, and mathematics majors within the College of Arts and Sciences can apply for the EPIC scholarship program.
+Thanks to a grant from the National Science Foundation (Award 1564855), science, technology, and mathematics majors within the College of Arts and Sciences are enhancing their skills through the EPIC scholarship program.

 EPIC Program Features